 Step 1: Open Settings.
 Navigate to Update & security > Windows Update.

-Step 2: Under Update settings section, click Advanced options link to open Advanced update settings page.
+Step 2: Under the Update settings section, click Advanced options link to open the Advanced update settings page.

 Step 3: Here, turn on Pause Updates to temporarily pause available updates from being installed for up to 35 days.
 As you can see in the picture, this will pause only Updates for Windows 10 and not for other components like Windows Defender.

 As you can see in the picture below, if you turn on Pause Update when Windows 10 is downloading updates, it will pause the download as well.